-Gray foxes are common and widespread in North America.
-They are typically associated with deciduous forest landscapes, and generally avoid areas with large expanses of agriculture.
+Gray foxes are typically associated with deciduous forest landscapes, and generally avoid areas with large expanses of agriculture.
 They are most active at night or near dawn and dusk.
 Dens are used primarily during the breeding season.
-Gray foxes are unique among canids (species in the family that includes dogs) because of their ability to climb trees.
+Gray foxes are unique among Canids (species in the family that includes dogs) because of their ability to climb trees.

-Diet: primarily small mammals, birds, insects, hard and soft mast, and occasionally carrion
+Diet: primarily small mammals, birds, insects, hard and soft mast, and occasionally carrion rocks, or in underground burrows; daytime resting sites are generally aboveground in trees, thickets, and brushy areas, or rocky crevices

-Water: requirements largely unknown; gray foxes likely drink free-standing water and get some water from the foods they consume

-Cover: mostly deciduous forest; breeding dens are located in brushy or wooded areas and found in hollow trees or logs, under large rocks, or in underground burrows; daytime resting sites are generally aboveground in trees, thickets, and brushy areas, or rocky crevices
+Water: requirements largely unknown; gray foxes likely drink freestanding water and get some water from the foods they consume Cover: mostly deciduous forest; breeding dens are located in brushy or wooded areas and found in hollow trees or logs, under large